emiliomt/OddSense/replit.md

 # Overview

-This project is an NFL prediction markets explorer built with Streamlit, integrating with the Kalshi prediction market API, The Odds API for real-time sportsbook betting odds, ESPN's public API for historical game data, Google Gemini AI for game previews with player insights, and OpenAI for AI-powered market insights.
+This project is an NFL prediction markets explorer built with Streamlit, integrating with the Kalshi prediction market API, SportsGameOdds API for real-time sportsbook betting odds, ESPN's public API for historical game data, Google Gemini AI for game previews with player insights, and OpenAI for AI-powered market insights.
 It displays markets in a hierarchical structure, featuring automatic categorization, team name normalization, AI-generated game analysis with player highlights, multi-sportsbook odds comparison, and historical accuracy comparisons.
 The application aims to provide users with a mobile-optimized experience, visual indicators for market assessment, and comprehensive market context to make informed trading decisions.

 The business vision is to offer a user-friendly platform for exploring NFL prediction markets, enhancing accessibility and understanding for both casual fans and serious traders.
 By leveraging AI for insights, comparing predictions to actual results, and focusing on intuitive design, the project seeks to carve a niche in the sports prediction market analysis space.